Literature (LIT)

 LIT 330 American Literature Survey: Beginning to Contemporary Credits: 3

 This course covers the periods of American Literature from Colonial to Contemporary.
+Students are strongly encouraged to have completed ENG 151, EMLS 151, or an equivalent introductory composition course before enrolling in this course.

 Fall: All Years